GianlucaCerilli/RSWE_library/README.md

 > **Warning 2**
 > </br>
-> It was not possible to run the command of *1.3.6.* section:
+> It was not possible to run the command at *1.3.6.* section:
 > ```
 > <path/to/Fast DDS-Gen>/scripts/fastrtpsgen HelloWorld.idl
 > ```